Brand development that increases sales velocity, guaranteed.

 • The Modular Grid: A grid with both horizontal and vertical demarcations that is basically an evenly spaced series of boxes.
 The modular grid helps with strictly defined individual blocks of information and images.
 Using a modular grid when spacing sequences of small photos and captions can be helpful, but they are also quite confined; it is best to use a modular grid when exact specifications need to remain consistent.
 Tile floors, newspaper classified ad sections and the opening credit sequence of “The Brady Bunch” are all examples of the modular grid in action.

-• The Hierarchal Grid: The last chance grid; the grid you can turn to when none of the other grids is really appropriate.
+• The Hierarchical Grid: The last chance grid; the grid you can turn to when none of the other grids is really appropriate.
 This grid has customized and varied column and cell spacing, as opposed to the columns and cells that are more or less etched in stone in the modular and column grid templates.
-Hierarchal grids are more fancy-free than the grids above; they’re the bongo-playing, Kerouac-reading beatniks of the design pattern world.
+Hierarchical grids are more fancy-free than the grids above; they’re the bongo-playing, Kerouac-reading beatniks of the design pattern world.

 Yield to the Grid and Save Money